This article appeared on Tiny Buddha.

 Looking back on my life, I see that for a long time I struggled to take care of my own wants and needs and didn’t make them a priority.
 I used to find that very uncomfortable, and sometimes even selfish.
 I was a master of giving, but I faced serious obstacles to receiving.
 By nature, I am a nurturer.
 I find tremendous joy and fulfillment in giving, so the old me used to offer plenty of time and energy to everyone else (my family, friends, and employers).
 I was always doing my best to please others and make them happy.
 I still believe there’s nothing wrong about that, and that my only mistake was treating myself as unimportant.

 Several years ago, while I was working for an international corporation in Shanghai, I was assigned to organize a major team-building event for the organization.
 I decided to go for a Chinese food cooking class.
-It all went beautifully, and everyone had much fun.
+It all went beautifully, and everyone had a lot of fun.
 People were cooking, laughing, and taking pictures, while I was supervising and making sure everything went impeccably.
 After the cooking class, it was time for dinner, time to eat that delicious food and enjoy a relaxing evening together.
 I had spent hours setting the tables, preparing different team games, and making sure this event was going to be a party to remember.
 And so it was, especially for me.

 I will never forget that day.
 It was transformational; a wake-up call that shook me to the bones.
 My colleagues asked where I was going to sit and have dinner, and I couldn’t answer.
 I had been so focused on making everything perfect for everyone else that I had completely forgotten about myself.
 Everyone had their seats and was ready to enjoy a nice meal, except for me.
 I was planning to grab some food at the end, if anything was left.
 I’d entertain everyone and play the master of ceremonies, even if no one had ever asked me to do that.